 Time Out says

-Fans get the big-screen adaptation of their dreams, though a casual viewer may wonder what all the fuss is about.
+Downton fans get the big-screen adaptation of their dreams, though the casual viewer may get lost in all the politeness.

 Cast and crew